excelle08/Xiaoyu/README.md

 ### User-array related operations

 This section shows some user-related APIs that will return an array of data.
-For these APIs you are supposed to specify these two paramaters via GET method in other to limit the offset and numbers of elements:
+For these APIs you may specify these two paramaters via GET method in other to limit the offset and numbers of elements:

     * `offset` - Offset.
 Specify 0 to get data from the beginning.
+Defaults to 0.
     * `limit` - Limit.
 Specify 0 to get 10 elements.

 #### Get online users